Post

 # Repo -> Settings -> Actions secrets and variables -> variables

-# The name of the simulator being used
+# Name of the simulator being used

 SIMULATOR_NAME: ${{ vars.SIMULATOR_NAME }}